DataSF/open-metadata-API/Server_Admin_Cheat Sheet_For_Metadata_API.md

       4268 ?
 Ssl    1:14 node /var/www/open-metadata-API/ metadata_api_app
       23712 pts/0    S+     0:00 grep node
     ```
-  -Then, using the example above, run the command:
+  - Then, using the example above, run the command:
     `$  kill -9 pid processid`
     So from the example above it would be:
     `kill -9 4268`